 Vic Snyder

-Vic Snyder, a Democrat, has represented the 2nd Congressional District of Arkansas in the United States House of Representatives since 1996.
-His district includes the state capital, Little Rock. (map)
+Vic Snyder, a Democrat, is a former U.S. Representative for the 2nd Congressional district of Arkansas, having served 1997 to 2011.[1]
+His district included the state capital, Little Rock.

 Record and controversies